 - Cannot be disclosed for legal reasons

-- Reporting to Revenue Canada (T5 and other reports)
+- Reporting to the Canada Revenue Agency (T5 and other reports)

 - Regular updating of credit information to credit bureaus

-- Indicating to third parties when cheques are returned for NSF (not sufficient funds)
+- Indicating to third parties when payments are returned NSF (not sufficient funds)

 You may also challenge the reasonableness of the cost of providing personal information.

-The security and confidentiality of your personal information is a high priority for Home Trust Company.
-We hope that this Privacy Code is informative and useful to you.
+The security and confidentiality of your personal information is a high priority for the Company.
 If you have any concerns regarding this Privacy Code or have any further questions, you may bring them to our attention as follows:

 Chief Privacy Officer